edisonsteele/HTML/README.md

 ## 🙏 Acknowledgements

-A big thank you to the web development community and resources like MDN Web Docs that inspire and inform this project.
+A huge thank you to the vibrant web development community, indispensable resources like MDN Web Docs, and the countless developers sharing their knowledge online that inspire and inform this project.

 Happy Coding!